Introduction

 In the example below we take a variable for Preferred Cola and use it alongside a numeric Brand attitude variable set.
 Then we stack the Brand attitude variable set, making it long.
 Data in a long format like this can be used to create ggplot visualizations and to create other calculations based on grouping variables.
 In the example below, we take the 80th percentile of each brand rating based on what the respondents' preferred cola is.

-- Click the Calculation button and draw an output on the page.
+- Click Calculation > Custom in the Toolbar and draw an output on the page.

 #identify the variables or variable set to make long